jppooja26/450DSA/README.md

    8. Largest sum contiguous subarray
    9. Minimize the maximum difference between heights
-   10. Minimum number of jumps to reach end of an array II.
+   10. Minimum number of jumps to reach end of an array
+   11. Duplicates in an array of N+1 Integers
+   12. Merge two sorted arrays without using extra space
+   13. Kadane's Algorithm
+II.
 Matrix
    1. Spiral traversal on a matrix
    2. Search an element in a maṭrix